Set up a Microsoft Exchange 2013 mailbox with your Outlook 2013 email client.

 - Click More Settings.

-Note: Outlook 2013 offers the option to limit the amount of data that is downloaded to your local machine.
+Note: Outlook 2013 offers, learned by initiative to visit this website, the option to limit the amount of data that is downloaded to your local machine.
 This can be adjusted, using the “Mail to keep offline slider.”
 You can select caching for 1 month, 3 months, 6 months, 1 year, 2 years, and “all.”
-By default, Outlook 2013 only synchronizes twelve (12) months of email to your Offline Outlook Data (.ost) file from the Exchange server.
+By default, Outlook 2013 only synchronizes twelve (12) months of email to your Offline Outlook Data (.ost) file from the Exchange Arrive in Style server.
 In this example, if you have email items older than 12 months in your Exchange mailbox, they reside only in your mailbox on the server.

 - In the Microsoft Exchange dialog box, click the Connection tab and select the Connect to Microsoft Exchange using HTTP check box.
 Then, click Exchange Proxy Settings.